ONSgeo/Area_Classification/README.md

 As mentioned above, some data requires manual downloads, so before running any of the scripts, ensure the data listed below has been downloaded and saved in the correct locations listed.

 Firstly, clone the repo locally.
-If you need support cloning the repo, take a look at [The GitHub Cloning a repository instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or if you are working with Visual Studio code take a look at [Clone and use a GitHub repository in Visual Studio Code instructions](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar)
+If you need support cloning the repo, take a look at [The GitHub Cloning a repository instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or if you are working with Visual Studio code take a look at [Clone and use a GitHub repository in Visual Studio Code instructions](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar).

 When your repository is cloned, find the repository within your file explorer.
 Locate the 'data' folder, a folder called 'lookups' should already exist.
-In this 'data/lookups' folder download save the [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore) which you have downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/)
+In this 'data/lookups' folder save the [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore) file which you have downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/).

 Going back to the 'data' folder, create a new folder called 'inputs'.